paulohsilvapinto/aws-certify/docs/services/glossary.md

 ACID
 : *Atomic, Consistent, Isolated, and Durable*.
 They are generally used to define the properties of a relationl database.

+AMI
+: *Amazon Machine Image*.
+It is a base image for an EC2 instance.

 AS2
 : *Applicability Statement 2* protocol.